Laptop battery catches fire, forces airplane to return to San Diego airport

-SAN DIEGO (KSWB) – A United Airlines plane was forced to return to San Diego International Airport on Tuesday morning after takeoff when an external laptop battery pack in the cabin caught fire.
+A United Airlines plane was forced to return to San Diego International Airport on Tuesday morning after takeoff when an external laptop battery pack in the cabin caught fire.
+KTLA’s sister station KSWB reports.

 United Airlines Flight 2664, a Boeing 737 on route to Newark Liberty International Airport in New Jersey, landed safely around 7:30 a.m., Federal Aviation Administration officials said.